-In the third post on the kinaesthetic value of the patterns I discuss rhythm-and-tempo, timing, and breathing:
+Further kinaesthetic values of the patterns I discuss are rhythm-and-tempo, timing, and breathing:

 The ITF patterns is the primary place where Taekwon-Do's rhythm and tempo is drilled.
 The rhythm guides the practitioner in acquiring when to relax and when to tense while executing techniques.
 The rhythm and tempo also teach strategic principles based on the Taegeuk (opposite forces of hard and soft) as well the Korean Sam-Taegeuk (three-phase forces).
 The patterns also became the foundation for training in timing, which is more fully practised in other parts of the ITF Taekwon-Do pedagogy.
 Finally, the patterns are a place that emphasises proper breathing, which is one of the most important principles in the ITF Taekwon-Do curriculum.

 Finally the patterns also have an ascetic or meditative function that involves a form of mind-training, which I will discuss in a future post.

 In summary, the ITF patterns act as a vehicle for disseminating Korean philosophy history, culture and aesthetics, for training certain kinaesthetic principles, and they may also have an ascetic or meditative function.